Things you need to know before taking the LTO Exam

 All aspiring driver’s license holders in the Philippines must undergo an application process that includes taking driving exams.
 But before that, one should apply first for a student permit.
 This permit allows practice driving through private lessons with a licensed driver or by enrolling in a driving school.

-After a minimum of one month of having a student permit, one can opt to apply for a driver’s license which means the driving exam needs to be taken.
+After a minimum of one month of having a student permit, one can opt to apply for a driver’s license, which means the driving exam needs to be taken.
 Whether the individual prefers to get a non-professional or professional driver’s license, he/she will still have to undergo the examination.
 This exam includes a written and practical driving exam.
-Both exams should have a passing remark in order to allow issuance of a driver’s license.
+Both exams should have a passing mark in order to allow issuance of a driver’s license.

 Before, LTO used to conduct lectures on the site itself before taking the exam.
 As of now, the lectures are no longer being done but instead, reviewers have been available online that can be accessed freely by the public.
-More than that, LTO also provides an option for the examinee to either take the test in Filipino or English language.
+More than that, LTO also provides an option for the examinee to either take the test in Filipino or English.

 Preparing for the Written Exam

-The written driving exam for the non-professional driver’s license is 40 items while the professional is 60 items.
+The written driving exam for the non-professional driver’s license is 40 items, while the professional is 60 items.
 All of the questions in the exam are in a multiple-choice format.
-The passing score for the non-professional driver exam is 30 out of 40, on the other hand, the professional driver exam has a passing score of 45 out of 60.
+The passing score for the non-professional driver exam is 30 out of 40; on the other hand, the professional driver exam has a passing score of 45 out of 60.

 The written exam is composed of the following: